Know the Difference Between Algorithm and Program

 What is an Algorithm?

 An algorithm is a step-by-step and logical approach that defines a systematic process for computers to solve a specific problem.
-It consists of a set of rules defining how a task will be executed to get the expected results.
+It consists of rules defining a task's execution to get the expected results.
 Algorithms are conceptual and can be described using language or flowcharts.
 We can implement them in different programming languages.
-When we use a computer to solve a specific problem, we need to tell these steps to the solution clearly to the computer.
+When we use a computer to solve a specific problem, we must clearly explain these steps to the computer.

 For example, here’s an algorithm to add two numbers: